shekelyan/dptopk/README.md

 ## Creating Plots

-How to generate all plots in one directoy:
+How to generate all plots in one directory:
 ```
 python3.9 eval.py -v 1
 ```